redpesk-core/sec-lsm-manager/docs/SELinux.md

 ##### File Context files

-File contexts files define which label to give to each files
+File contexts files define which label to give to each file

 ##### Interface files